 Working as a team for an efficient last-mile experience.

-To improve your last-mile experience, a strong relationship with your delivery provider is key.
+To improve your last-mile delivery experience, a strong relationship with your delivery provider is key.
 While your customers are ultimately the judges of your last-mile success, there are many services that a delivery provider can offer to shape their experience.
 And beyond those services, a delivery provider has an abundance of expertise to share with your business.
 Specific suggestions on how best to leverage their last-mile solutions will depend on your business’s goals, values and customer needs.